UpTheShipCreek/Project2023/Assignment_2/algorithm_comparisons.md

 Below is the impact of the ```R``` parameter keeping the rest of the parameters at a modest level.
 Notice that average time of a query is analogus to the number of random restarts; when the latter is doubled the first one is doubled as well.
 This is exactly the behavior we expected.

 When it comes to its relation with the Average Max Factor, we followed the "Elbow" method.
-Notice in the graph below that the improvment is very steep at the ```R = 4```, which of course is the value what we chose to stick to.
+Notice in the graph below that the improvment is very steep at the ```R = 3```.

 * ```k = 20```
 * ```greedySteps = 10```